chemicstry/wasm_thread/README.md

 Note that some API is still missing and may be even impossible to implement given wasm limitations.

+## Using as a library

+- Add `wasm_thread` to your `Cargo.toml`.
+- This project supports `wasm-pack` targets `web` and `no-modules`.
+If building for `web`, enable the crate feature `es_modules`.
+Otherwise, this package will target `no-modules` by default.
+- Replace `use std::thread` with `use wasm_thread as thread`.
+Note that some API might be missing.
+- Build normally using `wasm-pack` or adapt [build_wasm.sh](build_wasm.sh) to your project.

+## Notes on wasm limitations

+- In order for multiple wasm instances to share the same memory, `SharedArrayBuffer` is required.
+This means that the COOP and COEP security headers for the webpage will need to be set (see [Mozilla's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)).
+- Any blocking API (`thread.join()`, `futures::block_on()`, etc) on the main thread will freeze the browser for as long as lock is maintained.
+This also freezes any proxied functions, which means that worker spawning, network fetches and other similar asynchronous APIs will block also and can cause a deadlock.
+To avoid this, either run your `main()` in a worker thread or use async futures.
+- Atomic locks (`i32.atomic.wait` to be specific) will panic on the main thread.
+This means that `mutex.lock()` will likely crash.
+Solution is the same as above.
+- Web workers are normally spawned by providing a script URL, however, to avoid bundling scripts this library uses URL encoded blob [web_worker.js](src/web_worker.js) to avoid HTTP fetch. `wasm_bindgen` generated `.js` shim script is still needed and a [hack](src/script_path.js) is used to obtain its URL.
+If this for some reason does not work in your setup, please report an issue or use `Builder::wasm_bindgen_shim_url()` to specify explicit URL.
+- For additional information on wasm threading look at [this](https://rustwasm.github.io/2018/10/24/multithreading-rust-and-wasm.html) blogpost or [raytrace-parallel](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html) example.

+## Alternatives

+For a higher-level threading solution, see [wasm-bindgen-rayon](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon), which allows one to utilize a fixed-size threadpool in web browsers.

 ## Running examples

 ### Native